zhongfu/tp/docs/UserGuide.md

     The first number in the command (`1`) refers to the *index* of the job.
 In this case, it refers to the first job in the list of jobs, which is the aircon repair job created earlier.

     The prefix `i/` denotes the index of the employee to be assigned to the job.
-In this case, it references the first employee in the list of employees, which is 'Nicole Tan'.
+In this case, it references the first employee in the list of employees, which is "Nicole Tan".
 Additional employees can also be assigned to this job by adding additional `i/` attributes.

 2. Hit **enter** to run the command.

-    A message should appear, indicating that the job 'Repair aircon' is assigned to 'Nicole Tan'.
+    A message should appear, indicating that the job "Repair aircon" is assigned to "Nicole Tan".

     ![Assigned to nicole](images/screenshots/tut_asgn.png)